tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 In addition to {{!RFC6991}} and {{!RFC8294}}, this module references the following documents in defining the types and YANG groupings:
 {{?RFC9522}}, {{!RFC4090}}, {{!RFC4202}}, {{!RFC4328}}, {{!RFC4561}}, {{?RFC4657}}, {{?RFC4736}}, {{!RFC6004}}, {{!RFC6378}}, {{!RFC6511}}, {{!RFC7139}}, {{!RFC7271}}, {{!RFC7308}}, {{!RFC7551}}, {{!RFC7571}}, {{!RFC7579}}, and {{ITU-T_G.709}}.

-> CHANGE NOTE: Please focus your review only on the updates to the YANG model: see also {{te-yang-diff}}.

 ~~~~ yang
 {::include ../../ietf-te-types.yang}
 ~~~~